-The first lab rotation begins in early October.
-This gives students approximately 6 weeks, prior to the start of the rotations, to settle into their course work and to meet with various faculty members to determine where to do their first lab rotation.
+The first lab rotation begins about the third week in September.
+This gives students approximately 1 month, prior to the start of the rotations, to settle into their course work and to meet with various faculty members to determine where to do their first lab rotation.

 Do I have to choose all 3 lab rotations in the Fall?

 No, this is discouraged because students' plans change as they learn more about various research areas.
 Typically, rotations are arranged approximately 2 weeks prior to the start of the rotation.